 A healthy plant cuticle is fundamental for a healthy plant and quality crop.

-Apart from transpiration, the cuticle also protects against fruit sunburn resulting from exposure to UV radiation and excess heat absorption.
-While the cell wall houses a variety of pigments to screen and absorb UV-B radiation, the cutin layer also possess pigments that provide additional screening and the waxy layer has the ability to reflect UV waves.
+The cuticle also protects fruit against sunburn as a result of exposure to UV radiation and excess heat absorption.
+While the cell wall houses a variety of pigments to screen and absorb UV-B radiation, the cutin layer possess pigments providing additional screening while the waxy layer can reflect UV waves.